Samsung/tizen-docs/docs/application/web/guides/security/tee-client.md

 ```

 <a name="secure_commands"></a>
-## Sending Secure Commands
+## Send secure commands

 After opening a session with a trusted application, a client application can execute methods in the trusted application by sending secure commands to the trusted application.

 To send a command, use the `invokeCommand()` method, with the first parameter identifying the method to be executed by the trusted application, and the second parameter containing an array of the executable method's parameters.
 The parameter array can have at most 4 elements.

-You can use 3 types of objects in the parameters array:
+You can use the following 3 types of objects in the parameters array:

 -   `TeecValue` object (in [mobile](../../api/latest/device_api/mobile/tizen/libteec.html#TeecValue), [wearable](../../api/latest/device_api/wearable/tizen/libteec.html#TeecValue), and [TV](../../api/latest/device_api/tv/tizen/libteec.html#TeecValue) applications), which contains 1 or 2 simple integers.
 -   `TeecTempMemory` object (in [mobile](../../api/latest/device_api/mobile/tizen/libteec.html#TeecTempMemory), [wearable](../../api/latest/device_api/wearable/tizen/libteec.html#TeecTempMemory), and [TV](../../api/latest/device_api/tv/tizen/libteec.html#TeecTempMemory) applications), which contains a local memory reference.